 Don’t just think about huge, monumental, life-changing moments of gratefulness.
 A good meal, book, or movie, and other simple, daily occurrences like a smile from a stranger are all worthy of gratitude.

-An easy habit to carry out
+thankfulness is An easy habit to carry out

 When unsure how to create a gratitude journal, although even a paper and pencil would work, try a search for a “gratitude journal” or “thankfulness journal”.
 There are online gratitude journal templates that can be personalized for unique situations.
 Or “online gratitude journal” will reveal applications to create a gratitude journal from any Internet-connected device.